ahotzler/ahsimple/README.md

-# ahsimple
+# ahsimple - simple joomla! template
 ahsimple - the simple Joomla! template was created as a programming exercise.
 The simple Joomla! template enables a quick start on the Internet, as the layout is largely predefined.
-Colors, images, logos and content can of course be adapted.
+Colors, images, logos and content can be adapted.

 ## example screenshot